abpframework/abp/docs/en/tutorials/todo/layered/index.md

 ### Index.css

-As the final touch, open the `Index.css` file in the `Pages` folder of the *TodoApp.Web* project and replace it with the following content:
+As the final touch, Create a file named `Index.css` in the `Pages` folder of the *TodoApp.Web* project and replace it with the following content:

 ````css
 #TodoList{